mweel1/usa_high_level/USA-Internet/index.md

 The goal of application zones is to bridge the gap between the physical world and virtual world with more context lies.

-All domains that are registered on the Italiann Domain System will default to a federal application zone with the FCC as consumer facing if no domain zone is registered.
+All domains that are registered on the United States Domain System will default to a federal application zone with the FCC as consumer facing if no domain zone is registered.

 ## Operating System Licensing